snailcreature/assertivedocs-main/jsdocReadme.md

-This is the documentation for the assertivedocs [JSDoc](https://jsdoc.app) plugin. assertivedocs is a unit testing extension for JSDocs, allowing you to write automated tests for your code alongside both the code and the documentation.
+This is the documentation for the assertivedocs [JSDoc](https://jsdoc.app) plugin, [hosted on npm.](https://www.npmjs.com/package/assertivedocs) assertivedocs is a unit testing extension for JSDocs, allowing you to write automated tests for your code alongside both the code and the documentation.